jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 <details><summary>Hints</summary>

-- Want to knwo more about proper documenting your Python functions?
+- Want to know more about proper documenting your Python functions?
 Check out the official guide of [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html).
 The `Parameters` and `Returns` sections should always be explained.

 </details>